Are you new to PCB design? Do you still rely on a producer for assembling and fabrication? Then, you may be new to the term—wave soldering.

 7.2 Wave Soldering Temperature

-When it comes to wave soldering, the temperature should be between 180 to 2250C.
+Regarding wave soldering, the temperature should be between 180 to 2250C.

 7.3 Lead-Free Wave Soldering

 Before you convert to lead-free soldering, it’s crucial to consider a few things.
 First off, you should consider the wave solder pot.
-After all, it’s specifically for lead-free soldering.
-Plus, it contains lightweight titanium hardware and higher-grade stainless steel parts.

 What if you’re dealing with Sn-Ag-Cu alloys?

 In this case, you have to either get a new solder pot.
-Or you opt for a new wave solder machine.
+Or you can opt for a new wave solder machine.
 And it’s because Sn-Ag-Cu alloys react aggressively with the materials in most older wave solder machines.

 Can I work with an existing wave solder equipment?